Dream Grand and Grow

 Dream Grand and Go has long been the invitation Experience Grand Rapids extends to visitors.
 Now, we’re proud to unveil a variation on that theme: Dream Grand and Grow!

-Dream Grand and Grow is a 90-second video showcasing seven of the most exciting development projects shaping downtown Grand Rapids – projects that will make the city, already one of CNN’s 10 Best American Towns to Visit, an even more amazing destination for travelers … and an even more enjoyable home for residents.
+Dream Grand and Grow is an award-winning 90-second video showcasing seven of the most exciting development projects shaping downtown Grand Rapids – projects that will make the city, already one of CNN’s 10 Best American Towns to Visit, an even more amazing destination for travelers … and an even more enjoyable home for residents.

 Grand Rapids has been growing at a fast clip for years now – Forbes Magazine named it the #1 Big U.S. City with the Fastest-Growing Economy back in 2017 – but these seven developments collectively represent one of the biggest amenity investments ever made here, with a total cost in excess of $1.2 billion.
 They’re centered around the Grand River that runs through downtown Grand Rapids and together, they constitute one of the largest active river revitalization efforts in the U.S.